-I now have found my reason to stay alive for now, not destroy my work, my creation in this website and myself — nor hurting myself anymore through many ways on purpose — and to stay sober and indeed work towards more new goals in the future.
+I now have found my reason to stay alive for now, not destroy my work, my creation in this website or myself — nor hurting myself anymore through many ways on purpose — and indeed work towards more new goals in the future.

 I’ve decided to do it for my (birth) mother in heaven who I didn’t get a chance to meet.

 A woman who reached out to me in my twenties whom I never met in my life, only to then receive a letter from her just a few years after she had died when I went looking for her that she wrote trying to reach me before she left.

 A letter addressed to me as my name at birth, Patrick, now my middle name.